Ulricharmel001/Learning_Js_Geyek_Ulrich-_Armel/Day4/README.md

 - Different kinds of loops: `while`, `for`, and nested loops.
 - The use of `switch` statements.

+Explore math object function in js, random for generating random decimal and ciel to round it up to nearest integer

 Each topic was backed up with hands-on exercises to help me practice and understand the concepts better.    ..